• Skip to primary navigation

 speaker-test -t wav

-2. Enable the Google Assistant API on the project you selected.
-Enable the API
+2. Enable the Google Assistant API for that project.

 git clone -b voicekit https://github.com/google/aiyprojects-raspbian.git ~/voice-recognizer-raspi